kornthum/Equatorial-Plasma-Bubble-Detection-Faster-R-CNN/README.md

 This is one of my project in Aeronautical Communication and Navigation course at KMITL.
-There are two machine learning methods included: Faster R-CNN and SVM.
+There are two machine learning methods: Faster R-CNN and SVM, but this repo mainly focuses on Faster R-CNN which is my working part.

 Project owner: 1.Kornthum Seetanathum
                2.Jirayu Sanguanchom